 Resource Selection & Conflicts

-role, scopeId, project, and condition properties are immutable and cannot be changed after the resource is created.project isn’t provided, it’s parsed from the parent resource identifier.
+role, scopeId, and project properties are immutable and cannot be changed after resource creation.project isn’t provided, it’s parsed from the parent resource identifier.
 If no project is found there, the provider’s default project is used.